Why Digital Marketing Should Be Your Top Priority Through a Recession

 Enter Email to Download Guide as PDF

+Marketing in a recession may seem like a risky move but time and other companies have proven it’s the right move.
 The beautiful spring weather is finally upon us, but economists and marketers warn: a fiscal storm is coming.
 While you can’t control the spread of COVID-19 and its effects on the economy, you can certainly control the way your company fares through periods of recession by responding strategically rather than frantically.

 Your first instinct may be to scale back on marketing and make every possible budget cut, but this panicked reaction is what causes many companies to suffer.
 Think of recession marketing not as an expense but rather as an investment when you’re marketing with the right people and getting a good return.
 In 2002, McKinsey & Company found that, during a recession, the best-performing companies increase their spending on advertising.
 They say the same will hold true for the next one, warning, “Don’t let a good crisis go to waste.”
 Instead, take a deep breath, reevaluate your marketing plans, and focus on the efforts that keep your business alive.